When Johnny Comes Marching Home: Recordings

 The song became popular during World War II with recordings in 1942 by Glenn Miller on RCA Bluebird Records with vocals by Tex Beneke, Marion Hutton, and The Modernaires, and Guy Lombardo and The Andrews Sisters on Decca Records.

-In 1959, Mitch Miller recorded the song, followed by Jaye P. Morgan the following year.
+In 1959, Mitch Miller recorded the song, followed by Jaye P. Morgan the next year.

-Jazz organist Jimmy Smith recorded a version for his 1960 album, Crazy!
+Jazz organist Jimmy Smith recorded a version for his 1960 album Crazy!
 Baby.

 English pop singer Adam Faith sang a version titled "Johnny Comes Marching Home", used over the opening and closing title credits for the British crime thriller Never Let Go (1960).
 This version was arranged and conducted by John Barry.
 Another version was released as a single, reaching No. 5 in the UK Singles Chart.

 British punk band The Clash recorded a reworded version in 1978 titled "English Civil War (Johnny Comes Marching Home)".
 This version was covered by The Levellers on the Julie EP released in 1994.

+In 1979, the Bollywood film Baton Baton Mein featured a popular song, "Na Bole Tum, Na Maine Kuch Kaha", using the same tune.

 In 1983–84, the French punk band Bérurier Noir took up the melody on the track "Johnny Reviens d'la Guerre" (English: "Johnny returns from the war") from the album Macadam Massacre.

-The song Civil War (song) from the 1991 album Use Your Illusion II by the US band Guns N' Roses uses the melody of the song "When Johnny Comes Marching Home" in the Axl Rose whistle in the intro and outro of the song.
+The song "Civil War" from the 1991 album Use Your Illusion II by the US band Guns N' Roses uses the melody of the song "When Johnny Comes Marching Home" in the Axl Rose whistle in the intro and outro of the song.